 The full, final version of the Plan, along with exhibits and application materials, may be found by clicking here.
-The Plan is a short-run, sunset driven program that expires at the end of 2025.
+The Plan expires at the end of 2025.

 The underlying premise is to provide incentive to those considering a move within or to the Des Moines metro area to build a home in our community.
 Also, by encouraging those who already live in the community to maybe consider building a new home and thus, making their existing home available for others who do not want to or cannot afford to build new.

 Because the program also is offering incentive for home improvements, existing homeowners are encouraged to improve the livability of their home and help increase the existing housing stock in Adel.

 For more information, please contact Adel City Hall.

 Please view the frequently asked questions document to learn more about the tax abatement program.

 Click on the links below to view the final Urban Revitalization Plan along with the plan amendments.

 Partial property tax exemption will be applied to new commercial real estate construction or improvements on existing construction provided that the improvements increase the property’s valuation by 15% or more.
 The amounts for eligible tax exemption will be applied on a sliding scale program:

 More information about the commercial tax abatement program can be found here.

 Partial property tax exemption will be applied to industrial real estate by the new construction of industrial real estate, research-service facilities, warehouses, and distribution centers.
 The amounts for eligible tax exemption will be applied on a sliding scale program: